marcelmaatkamp/rabbitmq-applications/application/datadiode/README.md

 ![rmq dd](documentation/images/rmq_dd.png)

 Reference Implementation of RabbitMQ mirrored over a data diode.
 Nowhere near production-ready but in this state it will successfully transport messages from outside to inside and has a reference encryption mechanism in place how to send messages encrypted with AES wrapped in RSA.

-Black side sends every 750ms an encrypted AES-256 wrapped with RSA-2048 encrypted message to the outside RabbitMQ which is mirrored to the inside RabbitMQ where it gets decrypted, verified, decoded and printed in the console.

 Settings for encryption like key size can be found in [application.properties](https://github.com/marcelmaatkamp/docker-spring-datadiode-black/blob/master/src/main/resources/application.properties)
 ```
 asymmetrical algorithm = RSA